yhpua/tirt/README.md

 ## Example 1

-Using `tirt` to estimate FI interpretational threshold.
-A built-in toy dataset `fi_dat` is used in the example code below.
-The dataset comprises all (binary and polytomous) items of the Frailty Index, and the last column represents a binary anchor item.
+We will use `tirt` to estimate the interpretational threshold value of the Frailty Index (FI).
+The built-in (toy) dataset, `fi_dat`, includes all (binary and polytomous) items of the FI and a (binary) clinical anchor item that is placed in the last column.

-Setting the `B = 100` argument specifies 100[^2] bootstrap resamples when computing 95%CIs for the IRT-based thresholds.
+Note that setting the `B = 100` argument specifies 100[^2] bootstrap resamples to be used when computing the 95%CIs for the IRT-based thresholds.

 ``` r
 library(mirt)